dx2-66/art-challenge/README.md

 An elegant non-iterative self calibrating solution to probability estimates for such a classifier from [Reducing multiclass to binary by coupling probability estimates](https://proceedings.neurips.cc/paper/2001/file/abdbeb4d8dbe30df8430a8394b7218ef-Paper.pdf) by Bianca Zadrozny was used.

-This solution scored 5th place at https://codenrock.com/contests/masters-of-art
+This solution scored 4th place on a public test and 12th place on a private test at https://codenrock.com/contests/masters-of-arts#/

 **Units required:**